jialeguan/query-agent/README.md

 This project provides a Python-based agent, `KubernetesAgent`, that automates the generation, safety evaluation, and execution of Kubernetes `kubectl` commands.
 By leveraging OpenAI's language model through LangChain, the agent translates natural language instructions into executable `kubectl` commands, ensures their safety, and executes them in a Kubernetes cluster.

 The agent is designed with modularity, safety, and usability in mind.
-It ensures the generated commands are syntactically correct, evaluates their safety before execution, and seamlessly integrates with Kubernetes environments.
+It ensures the generated commands are syntactically correct, evaluates their safety before execution, and seamlessly integrates with Kubernetes environments

+---

+## How It Works

+1. **Translate Instruction**:
+   - Takes a natural language input (e.g., "List all pods in the default namespace").
+   - Converts it into a structured JSON response with the `kubectl` command.

+2. **Evaluate Safety**:

+   - Checks the command's safety using LangChain and returns a boolean indicating whether the command is safe to execute.

+3. **Execute Command**:

+    - If the command is safe, it is executed using `subprocess.run`.
+    - The execution output or error is logged and returned.

 ---